bosun-monitor/bosun/docs/system_configuration.md

 ```

 ### ElasticConf
-`ElasticConf` enables you to query an elastic cluster.
+`ElasticConf` enables you to query multiple elastic clusters.
 The [elastic expression functions](/expressions#elastic-query-functions) become available when this is defined.
 The functions are designed more to be used for querying log formatted data and stats from those logs.

 The functions that would allow you to use elastic effectively as a time-seris based backend do not currently exist.